Searsia burchellii

 Common names: (Aft) Karookoeniebos.
 (Eng) Karoo Kunibush, Karoo Kuni-rhus.
 (Sesotho) mokhoamphiri, tshilabele.
 (Setswana) motshotlho.

 Family: Anacardiaceae.
 (Mango family), which has about 83 genera and 850+ species – including Cashew).
 About 80 species occur in South Africa.
 Hunting arrows have been made from straight stems.
 Resin canals are present and woolly stellate hairs cover all young parts.
 Leaves lack stipules.
 They may be deciduous or evergreen and usually alternate.
 Leaves are simple, trifoliate or digitally compound and imparipinnate.
 Leaflets are usually opposite.
 Crushed leaves may smell of turpentine.
 Trees are monoecious or dioecious with occasional bisexual Flowers.
 Flowers are small, greenish or yellowish white and usually regular.
 The Calyx has 4-7 sepals and there are 4-7 Petals.
 The number of Stamens is the same as, or twice the number of petals and the Anthers are versatile.
 The superior Ovary has up to 4 locules, each with a single ovule.
 The 1-5 Styles are free or connate and separated at the base.
-Fruit is usually an indehiscent fleshy drupe that provide food in dry areas.
+Fruit is usually an indehiscent fleshy drupe that provides food in dry areas.
 They contain a single quick growing Seed.
 The southern Africa genera containing trees on this website include Harpephyllum, Lannea, Loxostylis, Ozoroa, Sclerocarya and Searsia.

 Name derivation: Searsia: Named after Paul Bigelow Sears a highly qualified American ecologist (December 17, 1891 – April 30, 1990).
 He pioneered the study of fossil pollen in the USA.
 All of the many Searsia species in South Africa have edible fruit that is rich in carbohydrates. burchellii: Named after William John Burchell an English explorer, naturalist and traveller in southern Africa.
 He was at the Cape from 1810 to 1815 and collected over 50 000 specimens.
 He also travelled to Brazil where his collection included insects.
 With each collection, he made copious and accurate notes!

 Conservation: National Status: L C. (Least Concern).
-Assessed: 2018 (L. von Staden).
+Assessed: 2018/11/06 (L. von Staden).

 Tree